ksecor/civicrm/drupal/modules/civicrm_member_roles/README.txt

 Requirements
 -------------------------------

-This module requires CiviCRM 2.1 alpha and Drupal 6.x.
+This module requires CiviCRM 2.1.x or greater and Drupal 6.x.
 In order to use this module with other versions of Drupal and CiviCRM, please see the available versions at http://drupal.org/project/civimember_roles.